sql-sith/sql-sith.github.io/README.md

+---
+title: Chris's Christmas List
+---

-# Christmas List for Chris
+# Chris's Christmas Gift and Charity List

 I'm putting my Christmas list on GitHub so I can say things about each item.
 Also, I can't help it - everything goes on GitHub.
 Most of these are too expensive for Secret Santa.
 Beyond that, I don't know what anybody's budget is for Christmas, so feel free to team up on gifts if you want.